 The FwpmEngineOpen0 function opens a session to the filter engine.

-A callout driver calls the FwpmEngineOpen0 function to open a session to the filter engine.
-A handle to an open session to the filter engine is a required parameter to most of the Windows Filtering Platform management functions.
+A user application must call FwpmEngineOpen0 to obtain a handle for open session to the filter engine before adding or removing any filter objects.
+A handle for an open session to the filter engine is also required for most of the other Windows Filtering Platform management functions.